Bricco/authenticator-plugin/README.md

 It uses memcached as a backend for storing authenticated users.
 It also provides login/logout Struts actions and a AuthenticatedUser object to be used in the publication.

+The plugin has been successfully been running on a big Escenic installation since 2008.
+It's been tested in production with version 5.0, 5.2, 5.3 and 5.7.

 Building
 --------